stephen-polgar/InfiniTimeNext/doc/code/Apps.md

 from [`Pinetime::Applications::Screens::Screen`](https://github.com/InfiniTimeOrg/InfiniTime/blob/main/src/displayapp/screens/Screen.h).

 Each app defines its own constructor.
-The constructors mostly take references to InfiniTime `Controllers` (ex: Alarm, DateTime, BLE services, Settings,...) the app needs for its operations.
-The constructor is responsible for initializing the UI of the app.
+The constructors mostly used to create new object with different parameters (ex: AlarmSet,...).
+The Screen::Lpad() method is responsible for initializing the UI of the app.

 The **destructor** cleans up LVGL and restores any changes (for example re-enable sleeping).